Skip to main content

 When deciding on your life purpose, consider the following criteria:

-- Sustainability: Consider whether your purpose can sustain you emotionally and, if relevant, financially in the long term.
+• Sustainability: Ensure your purpose can sustain you emotionally and, if relevant, financially without leading to burnout or depletion.

 Narrowing Down Your Focus